2 February 2026

 And yet, for anyone familiar with Trump’s negotiating playbook, the subsequent late-month reversal was scarcely surprising.
 In his Davos address, Trump defused speculation around military escalation and shortly thereafter flagged the emergence of a “framework” agreement.
 Then, in the final days of a turbulent month, he nominated Kevin Warsh - widely regarded as both well-credentialed and distinctly hawkish - as the next Federal Reserve chair, easing fears of political interference in monetary policy and helping to trigger the biggest single-day decline in gold since the 1980s.

 The episode was emblematic of a broader pattern of five years of Trumpian rule: heightened political noise, but little lasting economic or financial damage.
+For investors willing to look through the geopolitical malaise, we believe the United States remains by far the most compelling long-term investment destination.

 Here are the three forces underpinning our bullish view on US equities today: